 Treble Cone ski passes and prices

-- A Season Pass starts at $1,499 NZD per adult (including Cardrona).
+- A season pass starts at $1,369 NZD per adult (including Cardrona)

-- A 1-hour private lesson for adults costs $149 NZD, 2 hours costs $289 NZD, a half-day costs $429 NZD, and a full day costs $699 NZD for adults.
-You will need to inquire about pricing on group lessons.
+- A 2-hour private lesson costs $320 NZD, a half-day (3 hours) costs $480 NZD, and a full-day (6 hours) costs $799 NZD for adults.
+You will need to inquire about pricing on group lessons

-Treble Cone has a few claims to fame including having the largest ski area in all of New Zealand – a whopping 500 hectares!
-It also has the biggest vertical drop at 700 meters (2,297 feet).
-The longest run at Treble Cone is 4 kilometers (2.5 miles) in length.
+Treble Cone has a few claims to fame, including having the largest ski area in all of New Zealand – a whopping 500 hectares (1,235 acres)!
+It also has the biggest vertical drop at 700 meters (2,297 feet), and the longest run at Treble Cone is 4 kilometers (2.5 miles) in length.
 Treble Cone is also known for its many off-piste runs and incredible panoramic views.

 At Treble Cone you’ll find a restaurant and bar offering both hot food and drink options.
 There is also a grab-and-go bar for takeaway items such as sandwiches.
-The Alpress at Atitude Bar is located up on the mountain and also serves drinks and hot and cold food options.
+The Altitude Bar is open from 10:30 am to 3 pm and is located up on the mountain, serving drinks as well as hot and cold food options.
 The views from here are seriously impressive!

 You can book your Treble Cone lift pass here!